American Sociological Association: Founding

 In the summer of 1905, George Washington University professor C. W. A. Veditz began a discussion among sociologists throughout the United States, writing to several dozen people to gauge the need for or interest in forming a sociological organization.
 Sociologists debated whether there was a need for a separate organization from the American Economic Association, American Political Science Association and the American Historical Association, which most sociologists at the time were members of.
 Ultimately, a consensus was reached that the time had come for a society of sociologists in the U.S.

 In early December, Veditz and eight others wrote to about 300 people inviting them to a special session during the American Economic Association (AEA) and American Political Science Association meetings later that month to discuss the potential formation of a sociological society.

-On December 27, approximately 50 people, including one woman, gathered in McCoy Hall at Johns Hopkins University, Baltimore, and, by its end, the group would motion to form a new society of sociologists.
-Though there would be debate as to integrating this new society with an existing organization, such as the AEA, the group would ultimately decide that the new society ought to be an independent entity.
+On December 27, approximately 50 people, including one woman, gathered in McCoy Hall at Johns Hopkins University, Baltimore, the group motioned to form a new society of sociologists.
+There was debate as to integrating this new society with an existing organization, such as the AEA.
+The group ultimately decided that the new society ought to be an independent entity.

-The committee

 At the end of the day of the initial meeting, those gathered at the meeting formed a five-person committee to develop a plan for the new society and how it should be governed.
 The committee members would re-convene the next afternoon to review the proposed structure of the society.
 Council members would include Edward A. Ross, W.F.
 Wilcox, Albion Small, Samuel Lindsay, D. C. Wells, and William Davenport.

-The following men would be elected officers of the new society:
+Lester Frank Ward was elected president, William Graham Sumner as first vice president, Franklin Giddings as second vice president, and C.W.A.
+Veditz as secretary and treasurer.
+Charlotte Perkins Gilman was also a charter member of the society.
+When the committee left Baltimore, the American Sociological Society was established.
+A constitution had been adopted, officers were elected, and plans were made for the second annual meeting of the new society.